nmantani/FileInsight-plugins/README.txt

 Please get it from http://www.voidspace.org.uk/python/modules.shtml#pycrypto or execute "c:\Python27\python.exe -m pip install pycrypto" .

+For the File type plugin, it requires python-magic Python module.
+Please get it from https://github.com/ahupp/python-magic or execute "c:\Python27\python.exe -m pip install python-magic-bin" .

 For the Find PE file plugin, it requires pefile Python module.
 Please get it from https://code.google.com/p/pefile/ or execute "c:\Python27\python.exe -m pip install pefile" .

+You can install all required Python modules with the following command. c:\Python27\python.exe -m pip install -r requirements.txt

 For the "Send to" plugin, please edit launcher.py to run your favorite programs.